 Who can go

-Unless they are Ghanaian residents who are returning to the country after having been away for one week or less, all passengers aged five and over must have proof of a negative PCR test taken within 72 hours of departure and also undertake an additional antigen test on arrival.
+They must also have proof of a negative PCR test taken within 48 hours of departure and also undertake an additional antigen test on arrival.

 This costs $50 per passenger for Ghanaians and citizens of the Economic Community of West African States (ECOWAS) and $150 for everyone else, with results available within 30 minutes.
 Payment must be made online prior to boarding the flight to Ghana.